smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 #### Use cases for vehicle data schema update:
 This section defines SDL behavior in case _vehicle_data_items_ schema is not present in PTU or if data in schema does not match with API/exiting schema.
 So if in a PTU:
-* _vehicle_data_items_ key does not exist; do not update _vehicle_data_items_ local schema/items.
+* _vehicle_data_items_ key does not exist, do not update _vehicle_data_items_ local schema/items.
-* _vehicle_data_items_ exists; replace all local schema vehicle data items with new ones except the standard ones.
+* _vehicle_data_items_ exists, replace all local schema vehicle data items with new ones except the standard ones.
-* _vehicle_data_items_ exists but is empty; remove all local schema vehicle data items except the standard ones.
+* _vehicle_data_items_ exists but is empty, remove all local schema vehicle data items except the standard ones.
 * _vehicle_data_items_ has item with same name as one of standard vehicle data items, ignore those data items.

-*Standard vehicle data items are the ones which are, either present in API or are provided in base schema with SDL core release.
-Standard vehicle data items are immutable.
+**Standard vehicle data items are the ones which are either present in API, or are provided in base schema with SDL core release.
+Standard vehicle data items are immutable.**

 #### Versioning for Vehicle Data Schema